kehanlu/server-monitor/README.md

-To watch RAM and GPU usage on each server.
+To monitor RAM and GPU usage on multiple servers.

+In a computer science lab or company, you usually have multiple servers running many deep learning experiments.
+You want to know which device is working and which is available at a glance with a minimum setup.

 ## Installation